shabin5785/Golang_notes/Go_3.md

 -Nil Is a Valid Receiver Value
-Just as some functions allow nil pointers as arguments, so do some methods for their receiver, especi ally if nil is a meaningf ul zero value of the typ e, as with maps and slices
+Just as some functions allow nil pointers as arguments, so do some methods for their receiver, especi ally if nil is a meaningf ul- zero value of the typ e, as with maps and slices

+-type Point struct{ X, Y float64 }
+type ColoredPoint struct {
+Point
+Color color.RGBA
+}